endrollex/imm_blender_export/README.md

 How to Use:
 -----------
 * Edit sys.path.append() in every .py file.
+* Keep in object model.
+* Hide object which is not want to export.
+* Ensure that only one armature object in the scene.
 * Run the script in Blender Text Editor, and open Toggle System Console.
 * This project has been tested with Blender 2.72b.

 Model Data Require:
 --------
 * Only export meshes which has UV map.
+* Exported mesh data is object's local, not world space, all world transform should be zero.
 * Armature must has only one root bone. (animation export situation)

 Known Issues: